 Don’t allow your emotions to dictate your diet

 Are you an emotional eater?
-Do you find relief from boredom, sadness, stress, or loneliness by munching?
+Do you find relief from boredom, sadness, stress, or loneliness by snacking?
 For many people, the feeling of being full from binging on soft, sugary foods gives them a feeling of contentment and calmness.

-Learn exactly what a healthy diet really is!
+Learn exactly what a healthy diet is!

 - consume a wide variety of foods